Intensive English Language Program (IELP)

 Weekly instrumental lessons are provided to all of our Year 5 students at a heavily subsided rate.
 Many other opportunities exist for our senior students, also at a heavily subsided rate, to participate in our school bands.

 Students who require intervention in literacy and numeracy are identified through a variety of internal and external assessments and through collaborative planning meetings with class teachers, the literacy co-ordinator and the learning support teacher.
 Reading intervention focuses on improving reading skills across a range of learning areas.
 LLI (Levelled Literacy Intervention) plays an integral role in providing this intervention as well as small groups withdrawn for subject specific reading support.
 The literacy co-ordinator, learning support teacher and trained SSOs deliver the literacy intervention programs.
 Students who are not yet at a level of reading where they could benefit from the LLI program are systematically and explicitly taught pre-reading phonological and alphabetic skills by the learning support teacher.

-Numeracy intervention focuses on improving basic number facts through the Quicksmart program for years 4-7 and the Too Smart program for years 1-3.
+Numeracy intervention focuses on improving basic number facts through the Quicksmart program for years 4-7.
 These programs are delivered by trained SSOs.

-Students who are identified as requiring an NEP (Negotiated Education Plan) work on individual goals within the classroom and in small withdrawal groups.
-Class teachers and the learning support teacher meet regularly with parents to discuss and review NEP goals.
+Students who are identified as requiring learning support (One Plan documentation) work on individual goals within the classroom and in small withdrawal groups.
+Class teachers and the learning support teacher meet regularly with parents to discuss and review learning goals.